 II.
 Fearing Islam

 If there are not three, four, not a hundred, but thousands of instances of violence, hate, or in general, “bad things” in the world, and on almost all of those instances, the perpetrators claim relations to a concept or an ideology, is it natural to rationally fear that ideology?
 It definitely is.
 The ratio of supporters of such violence or hate does not matter much.
 The thing that matters is the sheer number of cases, and the significant threats they pose.
-Today, Ebola has killed much less than 1% of the people.
+Today, Ebola has killed much less than 1% of the people around the world.
 No, we cannot generalise it, and call it a human problem.
 We cannot treat every “person” with the assumption that they have Ebola.
-But should these facts prevent us from fearing it?
+Nonetheless, should these facts prevent us from fearing it?
 We do not say “only a marginal number of people are affected by this, so we should not be fearing it”.
-Instead, we fight against it with great power and resources, because it has a potential to affect more people, and create more problems.
+Instead, we fight it with great all available power and resources because it has a potential to affect more people and create more problems.
 Why are we not doing the same thing against violence related to Islam?

 III.
 Discrimination and Hate Against Muslims

-Reforming Islam is not an easy task and it can take centuries, because the structure of the religion is very different.
+Reforming Islam is not an easy task, and it can take centuries, because the structure of the religion is very different to other Abrahamic or non-Abrahamic religions.
 Muslims believe the Quranic verses are direct quotes from Allah, and most of them take even the most unrealistic, against-physics verses “literally”.
 This is why most Islamic scholars first recite the verses in Arabic, then give their explanations or translations into a different language while discussing such verses.
-This is because they “have to give the original verse, as they may make mistakes and it would be terrible to do so”.
+This is because they “have to give the original verse, as they may make mistakes, and it would be terrible to do so”.
 Allah’s words are unchangeable in Islamic belief.
 So, even after about 1400 years, trying to reform Islam seems like a long shot, and this is why the rest of us should be concerned.